Dog-Friendly Hiking Trails in Denver, Colorado

 Red Rocks Park – Red Rocks Trail

 Do you wish to gander at beautifully imposing red monoliths as you cross through clear meadows with your four-legged companion?
 Red Rocks Park is the place to experience majesty and challenge your hiking skills.
 As you go down Red Rocks Trail, you and your dog will share Doge-like thoughts − Wow.
 Such majesty.
 This trail is perfect for the daring duo that is looking for a more moderate hiking challenge.
 Your awe and wonderment will pair well with your dog’s inner monologue of wanting to pee on the big rock.
-The hike is about three hours round trip, totaling 6 miles, so make sure to be prepared and pack plenty of water for you and your adventurous pup.
+The hike is about three hours round trip, totaling 6 miles, so make sure to be prepared and pack plenty of water and snacks for you and your adventurous pup.

 Hiking in Denver is a year-round activity, and our list has only touched the tip of the hiking iceberg.
 Each of these parks has multiple trails with varying levels of difficulty, so take in the great outdoors and do some exploration.
 Be sure to snap plenty of snaps of your dogs looking majestic and free – it’ll totally kill on your newsfeeds.